Bob Mould: Second solo period (1996–present)

-On June 3, 2020 Mould released a new song "American Crisis" the lead single from his album Blue Hearts, released on September 25.
+On June 3, 2020, Mould released a new song "American Crisis" the lead single from his album Blue Hearts, released on September 25.

+On January 8, 2025, he announced a new album, Here We Go Crazy, coming out on March 7, and released the title track as its first single.
+He will be touring throughout the United States in support of the album.

+In October 2025, Mould stated he would be reforming Sugar with Barbe and Travis with plans to gig in London and New York in May 2026.

 Instruments

 As a member of Hüsker Dü, Mould was known for playing Flying V–style guitars, mainly an Ibanez Rocket Roll Jr.

-In 1988, Mould bought a blue Fender American Standard Stratocaster off the rack after playing it "for about 15 seconds, unplugged."
+In 1988, Mould bought a blue Fender American Standard Stratocaster off the rack after playing it "for about 15 seconds, unplugged".
 The Stratocaster has been his electric guitar of choice since the breakup of Hüsker Dü around that time.
 His favored acoustic guitar is a 12-string Yamaha APX.

 Collaborations

 Mould has made various guest appearances throughout his career.
 In 1984, Mould played piano on Ground Zero's album Ground Zero.
-In 1991, Mould sang and played guitar on the Golden Palominos album Drunk with Passion on the song "Dying from the Inside Out."
-In 1992, he contributed vocals to the song, "Dio" on the Throwing Muses album Red Heaven.
+In 1991, Mould sang and played guitar on the Golden Palominos album Drunk with Passion on the song "Dying from the Inside Out".
+In 1992, he contributed vocals to the song "Dio" on the Throwing Muses album Red Heaven.
 Mould performed the guitars for the soundtrack for the film version of Hedwig and the Angry Inch, released in 1999.
-In 2000, Mould sang "He Didn't" (written by Stephin Merritt) on The 6ths' album Hyacinths and Thistles.
+In 2000, Mould sang "He Didn't" (written by Stephin Merritt) on the 6ths' album Hyacinths and Thistles.
 He also contributed vocals to the 2009 Fucked Up cover of "Do They Know It's Christmas?"

-Mould performed on the Foo Fighters 2011 album Wasting Light, contributing guitar and vocals to the track "Dear Rosemary."
+In 2011, Mould performed on the Foo Fighters album Wasting Light, contributing guitar and vocals to the track "Dear Rosemary".
 He made sporadic appearances with the band during their Wasting Light tour to perform the song on stage, including on the Conan O'Brien show.
 In December 2017, Mould opened for the Foo Fighters in four states during their Concrete and Gold tour.

 Personal life

-Though Mould's sexual orientation had previously been something of an open secret, he was outed in the early 1990s in an interview in the music magazine Spin; he came to terms with being openly gay, even appearing in the movie Bear Nation, self-identifying as a bear.
+Mould is gay.
+Though his sexual orientation had previously been an open secret, he was outed in the early 1990s in an interview in the music magazine Spin.
+Since then, Mould has been cited as a musical and social influence among other openly gay musicians.
+"Hüsker Dü changed my life.
+That was a huge influence on me," said Steve Brooks of Torche.
+"Before Rob Halford came out, there was Bob Mould.
+He wasn't very vocal about it, but I'm a big fan of his music.
+It was comforting — one of my favorite musicians was 'a gay!'
+Kick ass."